chdir/aria2-android/README.md

 FAQ
 ==========

+* Why does aria2 sometimes display misleading status ("there may have been errors") in notifications?

+When aria2 (or any other Android application) dies from signal (gets killed by systems etc.), it's exit code (that contains information about last error) may be replaced by some rubbish.
+This should not _normally_ happen during casual execution, but may occur when something in the system kills aria2 process or because of (virtually nonexistent) bugs in aria2 itself.
+One tough example of former, is when aria2 process takes it's time to stop current downloads, "stop aria2" switch times out, and the user hits said switch again, killing aria2 process for good.
+There is no way to understand if everything was really okay in this case.

-* Why does my Lollipop (aka Android 5.0) firmware prints a message about security issues every time when aria2 is launched?
+* Why does Lollipop (aka Android 5.0) firmware prints a message about security issues when aria2 is started with output logging on?

 This is a harmless and expected behavior, the solution is currently [being searched for](#1).